wtvr-engine/wtvr3d/README.md

-# wtvr3d: a modular, mobile-first 3d library written in Rust for WebAssembly and WebGL
+# wtvr3d: a modular, mobile-first 3d library written in Rust for WebAssembly and WebGL2

 :warning: **wtvr3d is still in very early stages of development, meaning it's not ready to be used yet.**